Dr. Murthy has been trained in two medical specialties.

 Learn more about child psychiatry at MD.com.

-Having studied Psychiatry, Dr. Murthy has been trained to diagnose and treat the various types of mental illness, such as depression, eating disorders, bipolar disorder and anxiety disorders, among other psychiatric illnesses and disorders.
+Having studied Psychiatry, Dr. Murthy has been trained to diagnose and treat the various types of mental illness, which may include depression, eating disorders, bipolar disorder and anxiety disorders, among other psychiatric illnesses and disorders.
 Dr. Murthy is trained to provide various treatments, including the prescription of medications, different forms of psychotherapy and cognitive-behavioral therapy, among other techniques.

 Psychiatry is a medical specialty focused on the diagnosis, treatment, management and prevention of mental illness.
 Physicians who practice psychiatry are referred to as psychiatrists; psychiatrists differ from psychologists in that they are licensed physicians (hold either an MD or DO degree).
 Psychiatrists are able to provide most of the same treatments to patients as psychologists, but are also licensed to prescribe medication when treating mental illnesses.
 It is often said that psychiatry is the “primary care” of mental health and wellness.